 Months of entry

-International Development is a multidisciplinary framework for assessing and analyzing political, social and economic development of postcolonial nation-states.
-Emerging from the discipline of Economics, it soon drew attention of political scientists, lawyers and sociologists who wanted to know how new nations addressed the major problems facing them in the post Second World war and Cold War landscape.
-The major debates engaged in by Development Studies, as it came to known, focused on growth v inequality, efficiency v democracy, state v market led development and modernity v tradition.
-The practice of development was also framed within these debates and was institutionalized through the Bretton Woods System, the various UN institutions, governmental and non-governmental policies and initiatives.Programme content
+The major debates engaged in by Development Studies, focused on growth vs inequality, efficiency vs democracy, state vs market led development and modernity vs tradition.
+The practice of development was also framed within these debates and was institutionalised through the Bretton Woods System, the various UN institutions, governmental and non-governmental policies.

-The MA in International Development at Warwick seeks to introduce you to these debates and questions.
+This programme will introduce you to these debates and questions.
 Theoretical work and empirical work are not separate exercises.
-Practical problems stimulate theory construction, and theories inform the ways that we handle substantive issues.
+Practical problems stimulate theory construction, and theories inform the ways in which we handle substantive issues.
 Theory that lacks bearing on practice is irrelevant.
 Action that lacks theoretical clarity and coherence is confused and ineffective.

 Qualification and course duration